jsong336/REPR-README/README.md

 </p>

 # Residential Energy Performance Rating (REPR)
-This is a public repository for our final year capstone project.
-The codebase and detailed analysis are in private repository.
+This is a public repository for our final year capstone project for SE4450 at Western University.
+The code and more analysis are in private repository.
 To contact, please reach out to one of our [members](misc/contact.txt).

 ## Residential Energy Performance Scoring
 ### :question: What is Residential Energy Performance Score